unstoppabledomains/dot-crypto/ARCHITECTURE.md

 It is a common practice in DNS to have an authority of a subdomain delegated to a parent domain.
 This mechanism is not necessary for crypto domains because the cost of subdomain registration is comparable to setting records.
-In other words, configuring subdomain using the parent domain has no benefit and may result in even higher gas cost due due to the necessity to store associated subdomain name to each record.
+In other words, configuring subdomain using the parent domain has no benefit and may result in even higher gas cost due to the necessity to store associated subdomain name to each record.

 Therefore, authority configurations are not supported by crypto domains at the moment.